-Alpha-hydroxy acid is a naturally derived acid that gently exfoliates the top layer of skin to reveal a brighter complexion beneath.
-The Inkey List's AHA contains 10% fruit acid to target rough skin cells, unglueing their structure so that you're left with a more even skin tone.
-There's also added 1% hyaluronic acid to give skin an added boost of hydration.
+Alpha-hydroxy acid (AHA) is a naturally derived acid that gently exfoliates the top layer of skin to reveal a brighter complexion beneath.
+The Inkey List's AHA contains 10% fruit acid to target rough skin cells, ungluing their structure so that you're left with a more even skin tone.
+There's also an added 1% hyaluronic acid, to give skin an added boost of hydration.

 Best For: Dull skin, fine lines and uneven skin tone

 Vitamin C is a powerful antioxidant that's able to protect skin from environmental aggressors like pollution, UV and stress.
-It boosts collagen production, brightens skin, and helps to reduce fine lines and wrinkles.
-Use in the morning for best results, and follow with moisturiser.
+It boosts collagen production and brightens skin.
+Use it in the morning for best results.

 Best For: Everyone!

 Hyaluronic acid is an ingredient that can hold up to 1000x its own weight in water.
-It plumps and hydrates skin, reducing the appearance of fine lines and wrinkles, plus it aids the effectiveness of your other products.
-Use in the morning and evening straight after cleansing to really reap the benefits.
+It plumps and hydrates skin, reducing the appearance of fine lines and wrinkles, plus it increases the effectiveness of your other products.
+Use it in the morning and evening straight after cleansing and toning to really reap the benefits.

 Best For: Tired, puffy eyes

-This under-eye serum reduces puffiness, dark circles and the appearance of fine lines.
+This under-eye serum promises to reduce puffiness, dark circles and the appearance of fine lines.
 The caffeine helps to stimulate circulation under the skin surface, which in turn can reduce dark circles.
 Use morning and night, gently patting it around the contour of your eye with your ring finger.

 Best For: Oily, spot-prone skin